MaciejPiernik/ibd/README.md

 ### Next steps
 - More work on normalization!!!
-- Outlier detection
-- Extracting biopsy location and inflammation status from metadata
-- Adding next platforms to gain access to more data
 - Going back and improving the whole pipeline
 - Metadata processing as generic code + configs instead of classes
 - Include sample controls